Skip to main content

 3. Name your token.

-4. Copy it and store it securely — this is your only time seeing the raw value.
+4. Copy it and store it securely.
+This is your only opportunity to see the raw value.

-Note: API tokens inherit your LinearB admin or editor privileges.
+Note: API tokens inherit the applicable LinearB privileges.

 Securing Tokens